Information & FAQs

 Our tours

-Our tours start and finish at the same location, generally at an airport or a nearby airport hotel, and at other points too – a convenient railway station, for instance.
+Our tours start and finish at the same location, generally at an airport hotel.

-Tim will accompany all the tours – as driver, tour guide and host – with Sofia joining us for some of the tour, at some stage.
-The majority of our tours concentrate on small areas of Britain, usually a county, like Kent or Cornwall, or a well-known area, like the Cotswolds or the Lake District.
-A few tours, mostly in Scotland and one or two other multi-centred tours, cover larger areas.
+Tim will accompany all the tours – as driver, tour guide and host – with Sofia joining tours when she can.
+With a few exceptions, our tours concentrate on small areas of England, Scotland or Wales – usually a county, such as Kent or Cornwall, or a well-defined area, like the Cotswolds or the Lake District.
+A few tours, typically those in northern Scotland, cover larger areas and are, by necessity, multi-centred tours.

-We travel comfortably and safely by minibus, often along smaller country lanes, off the beaten track and away from busy main roads – something that larger buses simply cannot do.
+We limit our groups to a maximum of 12 and travel comfortably and safely by minibus, preferring smaller country lanes, off the beaten track – something larger groups in larger buses cannot do.

-On a typical day, we will leave our hotel after breakfast and visit one garden or other attraction, in the morning, and another in the afternoon, taking lunch at one of the gardens or local market town or, occasionally, taking a picnic lunch with us.
+On a typical day, we leave our hotel after breakfast and visit a garden or other attraction in the morning and another in the afternoon.
+We allow time for lunch, at one of the gardens, in a nearby market town or, occasionally, we take a picnic lunch with us.

-We stop for photographs, for brief visits to other places of interest and to explore picturesque villages along the way – we will even drive off in the opposite direction to catch a stunning sunset!
+We stop for photographs, for brief visits to other places of interest and to explore picturesque villages along the way – we’ve even been known to drive off in the opposite direction to catch a stunning sunset!

-We try always to ensure that your tour is relaxed and unhurried.
+Whatever we do, we always try to ensure that your tour is relaxed and unhurried.

 Gardens & attractions

-Ordinarily, we don’t guide you around the gardens, although, at some, we do arrange for a private guided tour or an introductory talk – often by the owner or head gardener – and on some tours we visit gardens not generally open to the public.
+Ordinarily, we don’t guide you around the gardens, although at some gardens, we do arrange for a private guided tour or an introductory talk – often by the owner or head gardener – and on some tours we visit gardens not generally open to the public.

 Wherever we are, we will rarely be far from other attractions, especially our history and heritage, and we use these nearby attractions as a backdrop to our day-to-day itinerary, stopping as our pleasure takes us.